quicktext/qql/README.md

-# Our slogen: Everybody should have a corpus analytical center!
+# Everybody should have a corpus analytical center!

 # Current working